ClickHouse/ClickHouse/docs/en/interfaces/third-party_gui.md

 - Cluster/Infra monitoring (soon);
 - Cluster manangement (soon);
 - Kafka and Replicated tables monitoring (soon);
-- And a lot of others features (soon) for you take a beautiful implementation of ClickHouse S2.
+- And a lot of others features (soon) for you take a beautiful implementation of ClickHouse.